-- Parmesan Cheese – Used for the gluten-free breading, so choose finely grated.
+- Parmesan Cheese – Used for the breading, so choose finely grated.

-- Mozzarella Cheese – For best results use freshly grated mozzarella or a combination of fresh and grated mozzarella.
+- Mozzarella Cheese – For best results use freshly grated mozzarella or sliced fresh buffalo mozz is so good!

 - Cornstarch – This helps bind the breading together.
-However, for a low carb / keto breading it may be omitted or replace with coconut flour.
+It may be omitted or replace with an equal amount coconut flour or arrowroot powder.

 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

-First, prepare the breaded eggplant.
-In one dish combine the almond flour, parmesan cheese, optional cornstarch, garlic powder, Italian seasoning, salt and pepper.
+First the eggplant is breaded and baked to crispy perfection before it’s layered in the casserole.
+In one dish combine the almond flour, parmesan cheese, cornstarch, and seasonings.
 In another bowl whisk the eggs.
 Slice the eggplant into eighteen 1/2″ rounds, which is enough for six slices layered three times.

-Dip the eggplant in the eggs then the gluten-free, low carb breading.
-Place the slices on greased baking sheets.
+Dip the eggplant in the eggs then the almond flour mixture.
+Place the slices on liberally greased baking sheets.
+This also helps the coating get crispy.

-Bake for 20 minutes, flipping the eggplant halfway through.
+Lay out the slices so they aren’t overlapping and bake for 20 minutes, flipping halfway through.
 The eggplant should be lightly golden brown.

 Bake, uncovered, for 25-30 minutes, or until cheese is melted and dish is hot throughout.
-Let the dish stand for 10 minutes before cutting and serving.
+This is also a good time to boil the pasta or make your sides.
+Let cool for about 10 minutes before digging in!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!